Fairfax, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Former U.S. Presidents: #16 Abraham Lincoln series list.
 A significant historical date for this entry is December 22, 1863.

 Location.
 38° 50.812′ N, 77° 18.484′ W. Marker is in Fairfax, Virginia.
-Marker is at the intersection of Main Street and West Street (at the turn to North Street), on the right when traveling west on Main Street.
+It is at the intersection of Main Street and West Street (at the turn to North Street), on the right when traveling west on Main Street.
 Touch for map.
 Marker is in this post office area: Fairfax VA 22030, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Old Fairfax Jail (within shouting distance of this marker); Mosby (about 400 feet away, measured in a direct line); Dr. William Gunnell House (about 400 feet away); Fairfax County Courthouse (about 400 feet away); Fairfax Court House (about 400 feet away); Fairfax County Memorial To Those Who Died In Service To Our Country (about 400 feet away); Efe Quality House (about 400 feet away); World War II and Korean Conflict Memorial (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Old Fairfax Jail (within shouting distance of this marker); Mosby (about 400 feet away, measured in a direct line); Dr. William Gunnell House (about 400 feet away); Fairfax County Courthouse (about 400 feet away); Fairfax Court House (about 400 feet away); Fairfax County Memorial To Those Who Died In Service To Our Country (about 400 feet away); Efe Quality House (about 400 feet away); World War II and Korean Conflict Memorial (about 500 feet away).
 Touch for a list and map of all markers in Fairfax.

 Regarding Gen. Corcoran.
-The Irish Legion, also known as Corcoran’s Brigade, was composed of the 155th, 164th, 170th, 175th, and 182nd New York Infantry.
+The Irish Legion, also known as Corcorans Brigade, was composed of the 155th, 164th, 170th, 175th, and 182nd New York Infantry.
 It was commanded by Brigadier General Michael Corcoran.

 Also see . . .